DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/custom-plugin-development.md

   }
 }
 ```
 The `changeToolbarFilterValue` action is available in any plugin used with the `ToolbarFilterState`.
 We can use the [TemplateConnector](../../../core/docs/reference/template-connector.md) to access the action from the `ToolbarFilter`.
-In the following code, this action is used in the `Select.onChange` event handler.
+In the following code, this action is used in the `Select.onChange` event handler:

 *toolbar-filter.js:*
 ```jsx